Here’s How to Knit with Circular Needles both Flat and in the Round

 Once you start investigating circular knitting, you’ll find 4 methods of circular knitting.

-- Using DPNs, a method I reviewed in a three-part DPN series.
+- Using DPNs, a method I reviewed in a two-part DPN series.

 - Using one fitted circular needle–that is, matching the length of the circular needle to the circumference of your project.